Ask Experts Questions for FREE Help!

 Apr 16, 2008, 10:21 AM

-IMHO, since you worked within the confines of the state of NJ, you ARE liable for NJ income taxes for that period of time.
+In my opinion, since you worked within the confines of the state of NJ, you ARE liable for NJ income taxes for that period.

 File as a non-resident of NJ and declare only the income earned while in NJ.
 Then claim a credit for the NJ taxs paid on the NY tax return.
 If you file paper returns, attach copies of the other state tax returns when you mail in the state tax returns.